What are the best things to do in Downtown LA?

 - Judy Garland – “Somewhere Over the Rainbow” song will play

 - Johh Weissmuller – the Tarzan call will play

 - Duke Ellington’s “Take the A-Train” song will play

 9. Take a Stroll Through Olvera Street

 Across from Union Station, you’ll find Olvera Street.
 It is said to be the oldest street in Los Angeles.
 The street is filled with shops, restaurants, and entertainment celebrating Mexican culture.
 It’s a fun spot to bring kids or just wander around and explore.

 You’ll find plenty of souvenirs to take home with you here.
 The best thing to do is try as many food stands as possible.
 Perhaps you’ll be there on a day when there are mariachi players outside entertaining the crowds.

 The street is also home to the Avila Adobe, the oldest Los Angeles residence.

 Dias de Los Muertos and Cinco de Mayo are great times to visit Olvera Street.

 Top Foodie Pick: Try the tacos at Cielito Lindo, a food stand on Olvera Street since 1934.

 10. Prepare to Eat at Smorgasburg LA

 If you’re looking for things to do in DTLA this weekend, Smorgasburg LA runs every Sunday.
 This is an outdoor food market that has everything from BBQ to tacos.
 There is even a bar area!

 This food market is a foodie’s dream.
 You will want to add Smorgasburg LA, to your Sunday to-do list.
 Have a lunch date or spend it a foodie afternoon with friends and family.
-Try out a few different food stands and see which one is your favorite.
+Try a few different food stands and see which is your favorite.

 Admission is FREE, but food and drinks are available for purchase.